teleport-network/teleport-documents/intro/README.md

 ### Develop your cross-chain dApps

 XIBC protocol can be integrated with existing dApps seamlessly to empower them cross-chain interoperability.
-For example, add cross-chain swap function to Uniswap, or add cross-chain bidding function to OpenSea.
+For example, add a cross-chain swap function to Uniswap, or add a cross-chain bidding function to OpenSea.

 XIBC protocol contains three basic application contracts: token-transfer, remote-contract-call and multi-contract-call.